Azure/azure-cli/scripts/smoke_test_install/README.md

 ### Resource groups
 Resource group creation and deletion is done outside of running the tests.
 This is so that the resource group will remain after the tests have executed.
-With this, you can ssh into the VMs and do any required debugging the delete the resource group afterwards.
+With this, you can ssh into the VMs and do any required debugging then delete the resource group afterwards.

 ```
 az resource group create -l <LOCATION> -n <NAME>